 If you decide that DIY kratom capsules are right for you, here are a few tips.

 - Start with clean tools – You’re creating capsules to digest, so make sure your work area is sanitary.
 All your tools should be clean and uncontaminated.
 This includes encapsulation trays, scrapers, scoops, scales, and your hands.

 - Research common capsule weights for your product – This helps you understand a target number.
 You’ll need a scale for this part to ensure you’re creating capsules in the target area.

-- Figure your average weight and check it often – Start by weighing ten empty capsules and taring your scale.
-As you weigh the capsules you make, weigh ten at a time, then divide that number by 10 to get the average material weight you’re putting into the capsules.
+- Figure your average weight and check it often – Start by weighing ten empty capsules and taring your scale (zeroing scale).
+As you weigh the capsules you make, weigh ten at a time, divide that number by 10 to get the average material weight you’re putting into the capsules.